facebook/zstd/zstd_compression_format.md

 Symbols probabilities are read one by one, in order.

-Probability is obtained from Value decoded by following formulae :
+Probability is obtained from Value decoded by following formula :
 `Proba = value - 1`

 It means value `0` becomes negative probability `-1`.
-`-1` is a special probability, which means `less than 1`.
+`-1` is a special probability, which means "less than 1".
 Its effect on distribution table is described in [next paragraph].
 For the purpose of calculating cumulated distribution, it counts as one.